 The Cahuilla Casino Hotel – Anza

-While there has been gambling here for a while, the Cahuilla Casino is transforming from mostly a large prefabricated tent with just a few hundred slot machines and zero table games into a more contemporary casino.
-It will still be very small (14,000 square feet with 353 slot machines), but will now have a few table games, and a small hotel.
+While there has been gambling here for a while, the Cahuilla Casino transformed from mostly a large prefabricated tent with just a few hundred slot machines and zero table games into a more contemporary casino in 2020.
+It’s still small (14,000 square feet with 353 slot machines), but now has a few table games, and a small 58 room hotel.

 Agua Caliente – Cathedral City